brod4910/LanguageTranslation/README.md

 Will not be using frameworks such as tensorflow, pytorch, etc.
 Mainly for raw neural network practice.
 Will be using pickle to save weights of both networks after training.
-Will not be using numpy...(just kidding)
+Will not be using numpy...(just kidding).
-Ethereum block chain.
+Using Ethereum block chain (IPFS).
 (Not a framework but might as well add that in)